Integrated Developmental Design Laboratory

 The field of biomaterials and advancement in microfluidic technologies have permitted the study of fundamental cellular processes in physiologically relevant microenvironments.
 The marriage of these tools enables the controlled and dynamic administration of biophysical and chemical cues necessary to drive stem cell differentiation and maturation processes.
 Given the strength of these platforms, our lab focuses on bridging the gap between fundamental stem cell biology and clinical application of stem cell derivatives.

-Our Lab is Generously Supporty By
+Our Lab is Generously Supported By

 Embryonic Development